Salmon-Built-Designs/QUTMS_BMS/software/README.md

     PB11    <------ CELL ALERT (EXTI11 NVIC interupt on Rising edge) The CRC polynomial is x8 + x2 + x + 1, and the initialvalue is 0.

+ADC sampler for voltage reading tend to be inperfect.
+Based on each break ID a separate table has to be created to accumulate offset from multimeter reading.

 ### TMP05 - Digital Temperature Sensor
 4 Temperature Line with 4-5 Daisy Chained Sensors.